kchenfs/TableAI/README.md

-# TableTap: AI-Powered Voice & Text Ordering System
+# TableAI: AI-Powered Voice & Text Ordering System

 This project is a fully serverless, AI-enhanced ordering system built on AWS.
 It allows users to order from a menu using natural language via text or voice, without needing to sign in.